 The home has a long history of hospitality to visitors.
 After Andrew Harriman’s death, the house was occupied by his daughter, Bertha Magoon and her family.
 Descendants of the Magoons remember a happy home where relatives visited in the summer.
 During this time, their home also became a boarding house for local residents and employees of surrounding resorts, inns, and lodges.
 The farmhouse was passed on to Bertha Magoon’s three daughters and one son.
-It was then sold to a Manhattan stock broker, who used the farmhouse as a second home for a period of three years.
+It was then sold to a Manhattan stock broker, who used the farmhouse as a second home for three years.

 In 2000, Monica and Jim Lee purchased the Inn and enhanced it further.
 They created the Silver Cascade room with its private balcony and spectacular views of the Ellis River.
-In 2001, they replaced the original carriage house with a home for the innkeepers and the two newest guest rooms, Pearl and Sparkling Cascades, with gas fireplaces, jacuzzis with windows overlooking the river, and private balconies.
+In 2001, they replaced the original carriage house with a home for the innkeepers and the two newest guest rooms, Pearl and Sparkling Cascades, with 3-way gas fireplaces, jetted tub tubs with windows overlooking the river, and private balconies.

-In 2004, Frank Baker and Lyn Norris-Baker purchased the Inn and are continuing the long tradition of warm hospitality begun by the Magoon family and further enhanced the Inn’s amenities.
+In 2004, Frank Baker and Lyn Norris-Baker purchased the Inn.
+For 10 years they continued the long tradition of warm hospitality begun by the Magoon family and further enhanced the Inn’s amenities.